 Classes: We teach Foothill College courses every quarter.
 Classes can be taken by Foothill students, high school students, community member and teachers.
-If you you are interested in offerings you don’t see listed this quarter, please contact Dr. Sylvan about what we can offer.
 Note that all Foothills classes require a minimum of 20 students to run.

 Training: We also have multiple informal non-credit machine training sessions and topical workshops for our makerspace members multiple times a month.